glific/recipes/chakli/README.md

 1. You need to create a MailChimp Account
 2. Generate API key - [Instructions](https://mailchimp.com/developer/marketing/guides/quick-start/#generate-your-api-key)
-3. Create a list in MailChimp
+3. Create a list in MailChimp (For developer default list is created and you cannot create new)

 ## Configuration